How to Do an Internal Audit + Security Audit Checklist

 There are a few different types of security audits.
 Many people immediately think of external audits, which are typically required to achieve certification for frameworks like SOC 2 and ISO 27001, but that’s just one type.

-• External audits: A certified third-party auditor evaluates your organization’s controls, policies, and processes to verify compliance with a specific security framework
+- External audits: A certified third-party auditor evaluates your organization’s security controls, policies, and processes to verify compliance with a specific security framework

-• Penetration tests: A third party attempts to infiltrate your systems and identify weaknesses
+- Penetration tests: A third party attempts to infiltrate your operating systems and identify weaknesses

-While external audits and penetration tests are often done as part of a formal certification audit, internal audits are usually voluntary.
+While external audits, penetration tests, and vulnerability assessments are often done as part of a formal certification audit, internal audits are usually voluntary.
 By reviewing its own security infrastructure, a company can identify and mitigate potential threats and improve its level of data security.

 Internal audits allow your organization to be proactive about enhancing its security posture and staying aware of any new or evolving threats.
 Whether you’re pursuing a formal certification or not, an internal audit can help you understand whether your current security strategy is effectively protecting your organization and your customers.